msokol98/QuizMaker/README.md

 * User
 * Quiz
 * Question
-* Answer
+* AnswerChoice

 User has a one-to-many relationship with Quiz because users can create many quizzes.
 Quiz has a one-to-many relationship with Question beecause a quiz can have many questions.
-Question has a one-to-many relationship with Answer because a question has at least two answers.
+Question has a one-to-many relationship with AnswerChoice because a question has at least two answer choices.

 Hibernate and Spring Data JPA are used to automatically map Java objects to entities persisted in a PostgreSQL database.